 - Must maintain a 2.7 GPA minimum

-- Commitment to the Ambassador activities (30 hours of service per semester, not including campus tours and orientation/leadership training in August).
+- Commitment to the Ambassador activities (including campus tours and orientation/leadership training in August)

 - High standards of academic honesty and responsible behavior